 What we common men can learn about investing from the formula?
 Two critical lessons:

 - Time Factor: The longer we’ll hold our investments, the bigger they will become.
 Here the longer time horizon is not counted in days or months, but in years and decades.
 For me, a couple of decades is sufficiently long.
 When I invest, particularly in stocks, I intend to hold them for the period.
-The reason I’ve kept the time factor as number one is because it is in our control.
+The reason I’ve kept the time factor in serial number one is because it is in the investors (our) control.
+Read more.

-- Rare of Return: Compared to the time factor, earning the expected rate of return is less in our control.
+- Rate of Return: Compared to the time factor, earning the expected rate of return is less in our control.
 Though, investing rationally can drastically improve our chances of higher returns.
+This is where the concepts of fundamental analysis, price valuation, etc come in handy.
+Read more.

-This is how wealth is built.
+Compounding is how the wealth is built.
 It is a secret that rich people do not talk about.
-They silently keep investing their monies and let it compound for a very long time.
+They silently keep investing their monies and let it compound year after year without liquidating it.

 People like Jef Bezos, Elon Musk, Warren Buffett, Bill Gates, etc have invested in their own companies.
 Their companies gave them the ability to earn high returns.
 But they still had to manage the “Time” part themselves.
 So what did they do?
 They held on to their shares for like forever.